Vow: Divine vows

 Within the world of monks and nuns, a vow is sometimes a transaction between a person and a deity, where the former promises to render some service or gift, or devotes something valuable to the deity's use.
 The vow is a kind of oath, with the deity being both the witness and recipient of the promise.
-For examples, see the Book of Judges or the Bodhisattva vows.
+For examples, see the Book of Judges.
 In the Roman Catholic Code of Canon Law, the vow and the oath are not considered acts of worship (cultus) like the liturgical celebration.
 However, they are considered acts of religion due to their sacred character, including the religious obligations they entail.
 Here, an important characteristic of the vow involves the manner by which non-Catholics are recognized to be capable of making a vow, which must also be fulfilled by reason of the virtue of religion.

 The god is usually expected to grant, on entering into contracts or covenants with man, the claims his vow establishes on their benevolence, and valuing of his gratitude.
 Conversely, in taking a vow, the petitioner's piety and spiritual attitude have begun to outweigh those merely ritual details of the ceremony that are all-important in magical rites.

 Sometimes the old magical usage survives side by side with the more developed idea of a personal power to be approached in prayer.
 For example, in the Maghreb (in North Africa), in time of drought the maidens of Mazouna carry every evening in procession through the streets a doll called ghonja, really a dressed-up wooden spoon, symbolizing a pre-Islamic rain-spirit.
 Often one of the girls carries on her shoulders a sheep, and her companions sing the following words:

 Here we have a sympathetic rain charm, combined with a prayer to the rain viewed as a personal goddess and with a promise or vow to give her the animal.
 The point of the promise lies of course in the fact that water is in that country stored and carried in sheep-skins.